Free shipping on orders over 50€ up to 500g

 What are the properties of malachite?

-This green stone is a soft stone.
-It has a hardness between 3.5 and 4 on the Mohs scale and a density of 3.65 to 4.05.
+This highly aesthetic green stone is soft.
+It has a hardness of 3.5 to 4 on the Mohs scale and a density of 3.60 to 4.05.

 It is composed mainly of copper carbonate and forms naturally in copper mines.
-Sometimes it can contain other minerals such as azurite.
-The stone takes on both a blue and green color and is then calledAzurite-malachite.
+Occasionally, it may contain other minerals such as azurite.
+The stone takes on both a blue and green color, and is then calledAzurite-malachite.

-This fine stone is prized for its green color, ranging from pale to dark green.
-When it is polished, rings, ribbons and light, dark or black bands are drawn on its surface, which emphasize its intense and brilliant color.
+This fine stone is highly prized for its green color, ranging from pale to dark green.
+When polished, rings, ribbons and bands of light, dark and almost black underline its intense, brilliant color.

-The main deposits are located in Australia, Brazil, Chile, Congo, the United States, France, Italy, Israel, Rhodesia, Russia and Zaire.
+The main deposits are found in Australia, Brazil, Chile, Congo, the United States, France, Italy, Israel, Zambia, Rhodesia, Russia and Zaire.

 malachite

 Lithotherapists attribute many virtues to this green stone.
-It is a reassuring stone, it would decrease stress and would give self-confidence.
-Soothing and calming, it would bring inner peace.
+It's a reassuring stone, said to reduce stress and boost self-confidence.
+Soothing and calming, it brings inner peace.

-The stone malachite acts essentially on the chakra of the heart (fourth chakra).
-It would be used then to restore the balance of the soul, by developing the positive energies and by absorbing the negative and polluting waves.
-It would support the change and would improve the bonds with the others.
+Malachite stone acts primarily on the heart chakra (fourth chakra).
+It is said to restore balance to the soul, developing positive energies and absorbing negative, polluting waves.
+It promotes change and improves relationships with others.

-In lithotherapy, we say that a malachite worn in necklace or in bracelet allows to balance the sacred chakra (second chakra).
+In lithotherapy, malachite worn as a necklace or bracelet is said to balance the sacral chakra (second chakra).

-How to purify and recharge a malachite stone ?
+How do I purify and recharge a malachite stone?

-There are several methods to purify a malachite:
+There are several ways to purify a malachite stone:

-• with spring water or distilled water: simply rinse it for a few minutes, then gently wipe it with a soft, clean cloth.
-Avoid using tap water, as the limescale could damage or scratch the stone.
+• with spring or distilled water: simply rinse for a few minutes, then wipe gently with a soft, clean cloth.
+Avoid tap water, as its limescale could damage or scratch the stone.

 • by fumigation with incense, sandalwood or sage: to do this, pass the stone over the smoke for a few minutes.

 Once purified, you can recharge it in sunlight or moonlight for a few hours.
-If you choose sunlight, choose a time when its rays are not too strong because malachite is sensitive to heat.
+If you choose sunlight, choose a time when its rays are not too strong, as malachite is sensitive to heat.

-To amplify this technique, you can place your malachite stone on a cluster of quartz, on rock crystal or on an amethyst.
+To amplify this technique, you can place your malachite stone on a cluster of quartz, rock crystal or amethyst.

 Malachite is equally at home in gold and silverjewelry.
-That's why you can sublimate it as well with a gold-filledjewelry primer, in gold plated, for a luxurious and bewitching effect.
-But you can also mount malachite jewelry with 925 silver or stainless steel primers for a more discreet but equally refined style.
+That's why you can sublimate it with a Gold-Filled or Gold-Platedjewelry primer, for a luxurious, bewitching effect.
+But you can also mount malachite jewels with 925 Silver or Stainless Steel primers for a more discreet but equally refined look.

-In lithotherapy, it is advised to associate certain stones between them to increase their benefits.
-However, malachite has a too strong energy.
-It must be worn alone because it could cancel the virtues of other stones.
+In lithotherapy, it's advisable to combine certain stones to enhance their benefits.
+However, malachite's energy is too strong.
+It should therefore be worn alone, as it could cancel out the virtues of the other stones.

-If you are simply looking for a nice effect or a nice harmony of colors, combine your malachite with the stones you like.
+If you're simply looking for a pretty effect or color harmony, combine your malachite with the stones you like.

 collier malachiteboucles d'oreilles malachite